Owiny Hakim: Early life and background

-In the early 1980s, he grew up in internally displaced persons (IDP) camps in northern Uganda which is surrounded by conflict and political instability, disinformation and misinformation fueled violence, social division, and unrest due to the rampant spread of false characterizations of the people in IDP camps as violent.
-In 2014, he lost a friend named Akena to a shooting in Kampala having survived Lord's Resistance Army (LRA) rebellion days.
-Both Owiny and Akena went to Layibi College in Gulu district and then sat for advanced level in 2004.
+In the early 1980s, Hakim grew up in internally displaced persons (IDP) camps in Northern Uganda, which experienced conflict and political instability, disinformation and misinformation fueled violence, social division, and unrest due to the rampant spread of false characterizations of the people in IDP camps as violent.

+In 2014, he lost a friend named Akena to a shooting in Kampala, having survived Lord's Resistance Army (LRA) rebellion days.
+Both Hakim and Akena went to Layibi College in Gulu district and then sat for advanced level in 2004.

-Owiny studied at Kampala International University and attained a bachelor's degree in Public administration.
+Hakim studied at Kampala International University and attained a bachelor's degree in Public administration.

 Activism

-He is a community educator who has empowered youth to examine community challenges and seek to prevent crises and violence with the major goal of developing safe and inclusive communities for the next generation.
+Hakim is a community educator who has empowered youth to examine community challenges and seek to prevent crises and violence, with the major goal of developing safe and inclusive communities for the next generation.